kev2block/Spotify-Hotkeys/README.md

-# Spotify-Hotkeys
+# Spotify Hotkeys

-- This program is a desktop application that allows users to control Spotify playback using custom hotkeys.
+This program is a desktop application that allows users to control Spotify playback using custom hotkeys.
 It features a system tray icon for easy access and supports autostart with Windows.
 The application provides quick controls for play/pause, skip, rewind, and volume adjustments.

 ## Setup

 ### Prerequisites
-- Download "requirements.txt" and put it in your project.
-In Terminal type: `pip install -r requirements.txt`
+1. Download the `requirements.txt` file and place it in your project directory.
--
+2. Open Terminal and run:
+    ```sh
+    pip install -r requirements.txt
+    ```

-- Go to the [Spotify Dashboard](https://developer.spotify.com/dashboard) and create a app.
+3. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and create an app.
-- Name your App and give it a description.
+4. Name your app and provide a description.
-- In **Redirect URIs** type: `http://localhost:8080/callback` and click "Add".
+5. In the **Redirect URIs** section, type: `http://localhost:8080/callback` and click "Add".
-- At "*Which API/SDKs are you planning to use?*", click "**Web API**"
+6. Under "*Which API/SDKs are you planning to use?*", select "**Web API**".
-- Then save your app and go to *Settings* at the top right corner.
+7. Save your app and navigate to the *Settings* at the top right corner.
-- Copy the `Client ID`, click *view client secret* and copy the `Client secret`.
+8. Copy the `Client ID`, click *view client secret*, and copy the `Client Secret`.
-- Paste both of them in the script.
+9. Paste both the `Client ID` and `Client Secret` into the script.

-### Create Desktop application
+### Create Desktop Application
-- In Terminal type `pip install pyinstaller`
+1. Install PyInstaller by running:
+    ```sh
+    pip install pyinstaller
+    ```

+2. Create a standalone executable by running:
+    ```sh
-- Then type `pyinstaller --onefile --windowed SpotifyHotkey.py`
+    pyinstaller --onefile --windowed SpotifyHotkey.py
+    ```

-- After this a folder named *"dist"* will be created, where your `SpotifyHotkey.exe` file is in.
+3. After the process completes, a folder named `dist` will be created.
+Your `SpotifyHotkey.exe` file will be inside this folder.
-- Drag the file on the desktop and open it.
+4. Drag the `SpotifyHotkey.exe` file to your desktop and open it.
-- If your "antivirus software" blocks the file, just allow the file and create the .exe file again with `pyinstaller --onefile --windowed SpotifyHotkey.py`
+5. If your antivirus software blocks the file, allow the file through your antivirus settings and recreate the executable using:
+    ```sh
+    pyinstaller --onefile --windowed SpotifyHotkey.py
+    ```